Join our Lenten Campaign 2024.

-Could a factor in falling fertility rates – in the midst of an apparently sex crazed media – be that a lot of the population really aren’t that interested in sex after all?
+We at Demography is Destiny, are concerned with falling fertility rates, a ‘top heavy’ population, and the problems that this is currently causing for society.
+Could a factor affecting all this be that, in the midst of an apparently sex crazed media, a lot of the population really aren’t that interested in sex much after all?

 It is common knowledge that the contraceptive pill works by suppressing ovulation through tricking a women’s body into thinking that it’s pregnant.
 Well at least I assume that it’s common knowledge, given that in America, to take just one example, an average about 78% of women are on the pill at some point in their lifetimes.
 However, the pill is so socially acceptable, so necessary in the view of society, that a lot of us hardly stop to think too much about its effect.
 In reality, society is changing the hormonal balance of a significant proportion of women in our societies and, in turn, chemical attraction.